ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 err-msg
 : The err-msg parameter is human-readable diagnostic text that MUST be encoded using UTF-8 {{RFC3629}} in Net-Unicode format {{RFC5198}} with a maximum of 128 bytes.

+err-lang
+: The err-lang parameter is an OPTIONAL RFC 5646 {{RFC5646}} language tag identifying the language of the `err-msg` text.
+When present, implementations MUST use the language tag to aid human operators in interpreting diagnostic text.
+The err-msg field SHOULD be formatted in the language indicated by this tag.

 Note that an Update message carrying one or more SUIT manifests will inherently involve multiple signatures, one by the TAM in the TEEP message and one from